 Assistantships are paid research, teaching and administrative roles for graduate students.

+Most GAs are hired by the student's academic department.
 Stipends, responsibilities, selection criteria, application and notification procedures vary from department to department, so contact your Graduate Program Director for additional information on available assistantships.

 Already have a job?
 Many employers offer tuition benefits for individuals seeking to further their education.
 Be sure to check with your supervisor to see if your company offers employee educational assistance programs.